triller11/ReactorLuaModified/README.md

 ## Thank You ##

+- @MPThLee Added Support for New Class name of Induction Port in Mekanism
 - @Sxigames for the Portuguese (Brazil) translation file
-- @MPThLee Added Support for New Class name of Induction Port in Mekanism
+- DISCORD: seigneurghost for the French translation file
+- DISCORD: phxnkyhouse for Polish translation file.
 - All the people who report bugs and test develop on Discord